 AMETI is a group of projects in south east Auckland which will improve transport choices and connections in the area.
 Stage 1 saw the opening of the new Panmure Station and Te Horeta Road.
-Stage 2a is the construction of New Zealand's first urban busway with buses travelling on their own congestion free lanes between Panmure, Pakuranga and Botany town centres.
+Stage 2a is the construction of New Zealand's first urban busway with buses travelling on their own congestion free lanes between Panmure and Pakuranga town centres.

 Project status: Implementation